hu-po/o/README.md

 Zero-Shot Autonomous Humanoid Robot.
 Talks with TTS and STT, sees with VLM, and thinks with LLM.

-## What is this repo structure?

-Scripts inteded to be run are called `s.*.sh`, so for example `s.test.sh` is for testing, `s.watch.sh` is a live barebones visualizer, and `s.nex.gpt.sh` runs the AiNex robot with the OpenAI API.

-Python scripts `o.*.py` are repeating asynchronous loops, kind of like mini ROS nodes.
-They run in parallel and communicate via a shared files in `/tmp/`.

-`models` contains model api code, `models/rep.py` is for the open source Replicate API, and `models/gpt.py` is for the OpenAI API.

-`robots` contains robot code, `robots/nex.py` is for the HiWonder AiNex humanoid robot.

 ## OpenAI API

 - **LLM:** `gpt-4-1106-preview`